 The restaurants of the Wilmington, Delaware and the Brandywine Valley draw influences from the farm-to-table values of the Pennsylvania Dutch to our north, the seafaring coastal communities of the Chesapeake Bay to our south, and the global connections forged through the corporate offices and busy ports of the city of Wilmington.

-Our chefs take the utmost advantage of the bounty of the Mid-Atlantic and its culinary traditions.
+These chefs along with many others throughout Greater Wilmington take the utmost advantage of the bounty of the Mid-Atlantic and its culinary traditions.
 Restaurants pride themselves on shopping local.
 Taste for yourself why people are talking about what they ate in Wilmington and the Brandywine Valley.